RandomY-2/Neural_Net_Chatbot/README.md

      This can clearly show that our chatbot isn't perfect.
 Furthermore, since the chatbot has no "memory" and only returns the responses based on the predictions of inputs, it cannot have an actual "conversation" with the user.
 This is fair since the bot is only created using a shallow neural network.

+## Use

+To play with this chatbot, the user can download all files and first run train.py.
+After that, the user just need to use the saved model and run chat.py everytime the user wants to play with the chatbot.
+If the user wants to change how the bot responds, the user can modify the intents.json and train a new model based on the new json file.